pthu/sahd/docs/words/Urim_Thummim.md

 ##<span id="LSF">5.
 Lexical/Semantic Fields</span>

 The Urim and the Thummim belong to the semantic field of ‘divination’.
+The noun <span dir="rtl" lang="he">גּוֹרָל</span>, ‘lot’, belongs to the same semantic field; cf. also <span dir="rtl" lang="he">פּוּר</span> (Esth 3:7; 9:24).
+Lots were also kept in a container before they were cast (Dommershausen 1977:450).
+Unlike the <span dir="rtl" lang="he">גּוֹרָל</span>, however, the Urim and Thummim relate to the inquiring of God with regard to decisions that must be made.
+Ada Taggar-Cohen (2002:102) rightly observes:

-[ Discussion will be added later. ]
+> Some scholars have interpreted the <i>ʾûrîm wǝtūmmîm</i> as a lot oracle.
+However, the casting of lots in the ANE is different from other methods of divination, since it was not used for telling the future, or for making a decision such as whether a king should go out to war; clearly it was not an oracular practice.

 ##<span id="Exe">6.
 Exegesis</span>